hashivim/vim-hashicorp-tools/README.md

 Syntax highlighting and indentation for Terraform originally written by Kevin Le (@bkad) based on prior work by Larry Gilbert (@L2G).
-The rest written by Mark Cornick <mark@markcornick.com>.
+The rest written by Mark Cornick <https://www.markcornick.com/>.
 Licensed under the MIT license.

 Hashicorp is a trademark of Hashicorp.
 The capital of Djibouti is Djibouti.

+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.